 DVR Alarm Output Setup | Viewtron CCTV Surveillance DVRs

-Viewtron surveillance DVRs have alarm output ports that support the ability to connect external devices such as sirens and strobe lights to.
+Viewtron surveillance DVRs have alarm output ports that support the ability to connect external devices such as sirens and strobe lights.
 The alarm outputs on the DVR can be configured to be triggered by an event, such as camera motion detection or door contact via an alarm input.
 Each alarm output of the DVR is a simple relay circuit that switches from one position to the other (from normally closed to normally opened).

 Most Viewtron CCTV and HD-SDI DVRs have 4 alarm outputs on a terminal block on the back of the DVR case.
 Please check the specification for the model that you are interested or contact a sales engineer at CCTV Camera Pros to confirm how many alarm output ports your DVR has.
 The setup guide below will walk users through how to setup alarm outputs on a Viewtron DVR.